Acute decompensated heart failure

 Acute decompensated heart failure (ADHF) is a sudden worsening of the signs and symptoms of heart failure, which typically includes difficulty breathing (dyspnea), leg or feet swelling, and fatigue.
 ADHF is a common and potentially serious cause of acute respiratory distress.
 The condition is caused by severe congestion of multiple organs by fluid that is inadequately circulated by the failing heart.
 An attack of decompensation can be caused by underlying medical illness, such as myocardial infarction, an abnormal heart rhythm, infection, or thyroid disease.

-Treatment consists of reducing the fluid level with diuretics and improving heart function with nitrates, or levosimendan; other treatments such as aquapheresis ultra-filtration may also be required.